Yoast/Yoast-SEO-for-Neos/README.md

 After installation the new preview mode is available in the Neos backend which you can select form the `Edit / Preview` panel.

+This is useful to check several pages after another and optimize SEO properties.
+The preview also shows a preview how a page could look as Google search result.

 ### Inspector

 In the inspector a new group "Yoast" is added in the SEO-Tab with the following fields: